cheeaun/hackerweb/README.md

 Other platforms?
 ----------------

-The current focus is iOS.
-I have plans to make this app look native on other mobile platforms once I fork our some money and  get my hands on a number of non-iOS devices (Android, Windows Phone, etc) for development and testing.
+I have plans to make this app look native on other mobile platforms once I fork our some money and get my hands on other mobile devices (Android, Windows Phone, etc) for development and testing.
 Contact me if you feel generous enough to donate some devices to me :)

 License
 -------